Cycle of revenge: What’s next after killing of Iran general?

 Israel, for one, does not appear terribly concerned.
 Authorities closed a ski resort near the borders with Lebanon and Syria, and Prime Minister Benjamin Netanyahu cut short a trip to Greece, but there have been no other security measures or any talk of calling up reserves.

 “I think the Iranians are shocked now,” said Yoel Guzansky, an expert on Iran at the Institute for National Strategic Studies, a Tel Aviv think tank.
-He said Trump had restored America’s power to deter attacks by reinforcing the image of himself as a “crazy guy.”

 Iran and its allies have lost several other senior commanders over the years.
 While they always vow revenge, they usually add that it will happen at a time and place of their choosing — and the crisis passes.